AnwarJamal16/Blogpost/README.md

 # Blog Post
-Sentiment Analysis of Tweet Data in Python
+Sentiment Analysis of Twitter Data in Python